Skip to content

 Bordeaux (50km / approximately 1 hour by car), Gironde

 Domaine Perrotin in Nouvelle-Aquitaine sits within the Entre-deux-Mers wine country between the Garonne and Dordogne rivers.
-The estate's rural-context style is purely vineyard: rolling vine-covered hillsides on all sides, with the property itself a working domaine rather than a chateau.
+The setting is purely vineyard: rolling vine-covered hillsides on all sides, with the property itself a working domaine rather than a chateau.
 Sleeps up to thirty-three guests on-site, with seated capacity to 120 across reception spaces.
-Entre-deux-Mers AOC wine pairing access is direct via the on-site cellar; the editorial style sits squarely in working-wine-estate.
+Entre-deux-Mers AOC wine pairing access is direct via the on-site cellar; the character is squarely that of a working wine estate.
 Bordeaux Saint-Jean TGV is forty-five minutes drive.
 Suits 80-120-guest weddings prioritising vineyard immersion and appellation-tier wine pairings.

 Why We Love It